|

 "Sweet Eru!" cried Legolas, rubbing his hand across

-want satisfaction, mellon nín
+satisfaction, mellon nín."

 Haldir shook his head.
 "Of course not," he said.
 Then

 he added, quietly, "She will succeed.
-I am sure of it.
-And
+I am sure of

 "I could not live without her, Haldir."